 Online: living the digital distribution dream

 These days a console lives or dies on its online offering, and the PS4 is a very well connected console.
 The PS Store already has plenty of digital-only games to download, and every disc-based release is also available digitally.
 Unlike on PS3 you don’t pay a premium for the privilege, either.
-As discussed at the start, we’re currently looking at the US Store as the UK version isn’t yet live, but even third-party triple-A games such as Assassin’s Creed IV and Battlefield 4 cost $60, the same price as the disc is on Amazon.com.
+As discussed at the start, we’re currently looking at the US Store as the UK and Singapore versions aren’t yet live, but even third-party triple-A games such as Assassin’s Creed IV and Battlefield 4 cost US$60 (RM193), the same price as the disc is on Amazon.com.

-Thankfully Netflix does work right now, and the PS4 has a new version of the app that’s even quicker and easier to navigate.
+Thankfully Netflix does work right now (only if you are using a VPN service in Malaysia), and the PS4 has a new version of the app that’s even quicker and easier to navigate.
 It’s compatible with the Super HD streams (really just 1080p), which look superb, and outputs audio in Dolby Digital Plus 5.1.
 Essentially it’s as good as Netflix gets, and that’s very good indeed.

 There’s also a web browser built-in, and this time it’s less afterthought and more fully featured application.
 Google results appear rather small and difficult to read from across the room, but actual web pages behave pretty much as they do on computer and most embedded video plays without issue.